Asumpta2640/Skincare-routine/README.md

 -Based on the selection ,a customized skincare routine is dynamicall display on the page,including step-by-step guidance and helpful tips.
 -User can reset their selection, try another skin type,or view update tips without refreshing the page.

+##Who are the users?
+-General Users looking for a simple skincare routine personalized to their skin type.
+-Ideal for students and self-learnerswho want a practical project to understand:
+  -Local JSON API usage
+  -JavaScript DOM and event handling
+  -Front-end UL design